 Yarn: (DK Weight #3)

-As a general rule, the smaller something is, the more cute it becomes!
-That certainly feels true for our tiny t-rex friend here.
-All traces of that characteristic t-rex ferociousness vanishes in the face of its stubby little limbs and uplifted eyebrows.
+Free dinosaur pattern as a general rule, the smaller something is, the more cute it becomes!
+That certainly feels true for our tiny T-rex friend here.
+All traces of that characteristic t-rex ferociousness vanish in the face of its stubby little limbs and uplifted eyebrows.
 And the best part is that this little guy is so quick to crochet!

 Designer: Amidorable Crochet